 - Questions with the same directions as “True or False” or “Fill-in-the-blanks” can be grouped together.

-5. Make Your Questions Interesting
+Rule #5: Make Your Questions Interesting

 With an easy test maker comes the opportunity to create different types of questions.
-For example, it’s impossible to add a video on a paper exam.
-But, you can always add an audio or a video in an online test.
+For example, it’s impossible to add a video to a paper exam.
+But you can always add audio or a video in an online test.

-By adding a video or audio track to your questions, you can create questions like “Identify the animal in this video” or “Which Prime Minister’s voice has been captured in this video?”
+By adding a video or audio track to your questions, you can create questions like “Identify the animal in this video” or “Which Prime Minister’s voice has been captured in this audio?”

-6. Check Accuracy of Questions
+Rule #6: Check the Accuracy of Questions

 ✔ Arrange answer options in numerical, alphabetical, or sequential order.

-Shuffle Answer Options
+- Shuffle Answer Options

-Put a Time Limit
+- Put a Time Limit

 Provide learners with instant feedback (explanations) based on their answers.
 Providing instant feedback for each answer will help learners practice and attain mastery over a topic.